WWOOFing in Bushfire and Natural Disaster affected areas to qualify for 2nd and 3rd Year Working Holiday Visas.

 All specified subclass 417 work must be paid in accordance with the relevant Australian legislation and awards.

-Voluntary work (WWOOFing) can only be included as specified work for the purpose of applying for a second or third Working Holiday visa where it is related to bushfire recovery work undertaken in declared bushfire-affected areas or to flood recovery work undertaken in declared flood-affected areas only.
+Voluntary work (WWOOFing) can only be included as specified work for the purpose of applying for a second or third Working Holiday visa where it is related to bushfire recovery work undertaken in declared bushfire-affected areas or to natural disaster recovery work undertaken in declared natural disaster areas only.

 Please ensure both parties have read and completely understand what is required, this is an arrangement/agreement between the WWOOFers and Hosts NOT the WWOOF Office.